gempesaw/grunt.el/README.md

 You can also enter in any valid Grunt task at the prompt.

+After invoking a grunt task, we'll pop a window and buffer for you.
+While in that window, you have the following keybinds:

+- <kbd>q</kbd>: invoke `(quit-window)`, quitting the current window and burying its buffer.
+Note that since the buffer is buried and not killed, the grunt task will still continue running.
+For example, you could <kbd>q</kbd> away a long running window like `grunt watch`.

+- <kbd>g</kbd>: rerun the most recently run Grunt task.
+Note that this is _not_ necessarily the task in the current window!
+That is, if you run `grunt FIRST_TASK` and then `grunt SECOND_TASK`, then go to the buffer for `FIRST_TASK` and hit <kbd>g</kbd>, it will rerun `SECOND_TASK`, since it's the _most recent_ task.

 ### breaking changes

 - **v1.1.0**: If you happened to install this specific 1.1.0 version